Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-08.md

-# Day 08 - Summer Training Report
+# Day 08 - Summer Training Daily Diary

-# Data Visualization using Matplotlib and Seaborn
+## Training Domain

-**Training Domain:** Artificial Intelligence & Machine Learning (AI & ML) using Python
+**Artificial Intelligence & Machine Learning (AI & ML) using Python**

 ---

 ## Objective

-The objective of today's session was to understand the fundamentals of data visualization using Matplotlib and Seaborn.
-The session focused on creating different types of charts, customizing visualizations, identifying trends and outliers, and analyzing real-world datasets using graphical techniques for AI & Machine Learning.
+Today's training focused on learning the basics of data visualization using Matplotlib and Seaborn.
+The session covered different types of charts, their customization, and how visualizations can be used to analyze datasets and identify patterns, trends, and outliers.

 ---

+## Tasks Assigned by the Industry Expert

+During today's training session, the following tasks were assigned:

+1. Understand the importance of data visualization.
+2. Create different types of charts using Matplotlib.
+3. Customize graphs using labels, titles, legends, and gridlines.
+4. Generate statistical visualizations using Seaborn.
+5. Analyze the Titanic dataset using different visualization techniques.
+6. Identify trends, distributions, and outliers through graphical analysis.
+7. Practice data visualization using real-world examples.

+---

+## Practical Work Completed

+During the practical session, I worked on the following activities:

+- Created a Line Plot to visualize sunflower plant growth over different weeks.
+- Developed a Bar Chart to compare candy brand counts.
+- Implemented a Box Plot to identify outliers in toy car speed data.
+- Loaded the Titanic dataset using Pandas.
+- Inspected the dataset using `head()` and checked missing values using `isnull().sum()`.
+- Created a Histogram with KDE to study the distribution of passenger ages.
+- Developed a Count Plot to compare passenger survival statistics.
+- Generated a Box Plot to identify outliers in ticket fare values.
+- Filled missing values in the Age column using the median.
+- Created a Scatter Plot to analyze the relationship between passenger age and ticket fare based on survival status.
+- Calculated the correlation matrix for numerical features.
+- Visualized the correlation matrix using a Heatmap.

+---

 ## Topics Covered

-### 1. Introduction to Data Visualization
+### Introduction to Data Visualization
-- Importance of data visualization in AI & Machine Learning.
+- Importance of data visualization.
 - Role of graphical representation in data analysis.
-- Introduction to Matplotlib and Seaborn libraries.
+- Introduction to Matplotlib and Seaborn.
-- Choosing appropriate charts based on different types of data.
+- Choosing suitable charts for different types of data.

-### 2. Matplotlib Fundamentals
+### Matplotlib Fundamentals
 - Creating figures using `plt.figure()`.
 - Plot customization using:
   - `title()`